surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/host03-sample.md

             string str = result[0].BaseObject as string;
             if (!string.IsNullOrEmpty(str))
             {
-              // Remove \r\n that is added by Out-string. this.myHost.UI.WriteErrorLine(str.Substring(0, str.Length - 2));
+              // Remove \r\n that is added by Out-String. this.myHost.UI.WriteErrorLine(str.Substring(0, str.Length - 2));
             }
           }